ruankie/azure-openai-play/README.md

 ## Description

-First look at using Azure's OpenAI Service
+Easy setup template with basic examples of using Azure's OpenAI Service with the OpenAI API and LangChain

-> 🏗️ Under construction...

 ## Setup
 1. Set up your virtual env with all the required dependencies